tweag/nickel/notes/overriding.md

 The basics of this overriding mechanism are close in spirit to what we want to achieve in this proposal.
 This is similar to Nickel's current `default` behavior, but with the desired late-bound merging.
-The expressivity is however too limited for Nix use cases.
+The expressivity is however too limited to replace e.g. the NixOS module system.

 #### Advantages